 A report follows, generally within a few days.
-This document describes findings, along with photos and videos, detailing the roof’s overall condition, specific deficiencies discovered during the inspection, repair recommendations, and a quote for proposed work.
+This document describes findings, along with photos and videos.
+It details the roof’s overall condition, specific deficiencies discovered during the inspection.
+It also includes any repair recommendations and a quote for proposed work.

-In addition to the time-tested physical inspection process, new technologies are available to provide even more detail about roof condition.
-These include drones that fly around your building’s exterior to record close-up footage of surface regions and infrared inspection using thermal imagery to find signs of weakness or damage not visible to the naked eye.
+In addition to the time-tested physical inspection process, new technologies provide even more detail about roof condition.
+These include drones that fly around your building’s exterior to record close-up footage of surface regions and infrared inspection.
+It uses thermal imagery to find signs of weakness or damage not visible to the naked eye.
 Your inspector will analyze data provided by these techniques and incorporate outcomes into their report.

 Investing Now Avoids Expense Later

-The cost of a commercial roof maintenance inspection varies depending on factors like roof size, type, age, accessibility, slope, number of penetrations, climate, building location, and more.
-Price is often calculated by size; between $0.05 and $0.10 per square foot is the norm, with the disclaimer that costs are volatile at this time (February 2023) and could well be more.
+The cost of a commercial roof maintenance inspection varies.
+It depends on factors like roof size, type, age, accessibility, slope, number of penetrations, climate, building location, and more.
+Price is often calculated by size; between $0.05 and $0.10 per square foot is the norm.
+With the disclaimer that costs are volatile at this time (February 2023) and could well be more.
 Typically, the price for inspecting a 10,000-square-foot roof ranges between $500 and $1,000.
 Some contractors provide inspections free of charge, often as a prelude to doing whatever repair work is indicated as a result.
 Negotiating a long-term agreement for ongoing maintenance usually includes setting the inspection price upfront, which is efficient and hassle-free.